top of page

 General Approaches

-• Cognitive behavioral therapy, talk therapy
+• Cognitive behavioral therapy or talk therapy

-• Keep a diary of symptoms
+• Keep a diary of symptoms to identify trends and patterns

-• Acupuncture (especially in PMDD)
+• Acupuncture (especially in those with PMDD)

 • Relaxation exercises: Yoga, meditation, progressive muscle relaxation, guided imagery, and others

-• Inform a healthcare provider
+• Inform a healthcare provider about any concerning symptoms

 • Listen to good music - this is known to increase endorphins ("happy" hormones)